Drowning Out Hate with Songs of Love, Kindness and Peace

 10:30 am – Shabbat Morning

-B’not Mitzvah of Campbell Fein and Chloe Shepard, worship in person or watch on our Website.
+Bat Mitzvah of Jordyn Steinberg, worship in person in the Main Sanctuary or watch on our Website.